leostera/lam/README.md

 LAM is a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.

+It supports

+* Concurrency via processes and message passing
+* Multi-core scheduling (except on the Web)

-It does not support BEAM-style _hot-code reloading_, and a bunch of other things, so not all BEAM programs will be supported.
+It does not support _hot-code reloading_ and _distribution_ so not all BEAM programs will be supported.

 You should use this if you want to build: